equinor/radix-github-actions/README.md

 This Action can be used to run any `rx` command.
 The run make some assumptions:

-- There is a defined environment variable set `APP_SERVICE_ACCOUNT_TOKEN`, with the token of the service account provided to administer the application.
+- An environment variable with the `APP_SERVICE_ACCOUNT_TOKEN` is available to the app, and this token belongs to a user or service principal who has the appropriate privileges for the operations you want to execute in the Radix cluster.
+[See our documentation](https://www.radix.equinor.com/guides/deploy-only/example-github-action-using-ad-service-principal-access-token.html#example-of-using-ad-service-principal-to-get-access-to-a-radix-application-in-a-github-action) for example on how to acquire such a token in a GitHub Actions workflow.
 The environment variable can be set on a single step or on the entire flow.

-- The service account token will only have access to single application in a single cluster/context, and will be provided in the Radix web console
+All of the examples below pass the `github-token` argument to the Action.
+Passing this argument is optional.
+The caveat of *not* passing this argument is that it gets more likely that the workflow fails because the hourly GitHub API rate limit have been exahausted.
+The Action uses to GitHub API to determine the most recent version of the `rx` CLI.

 Examples: